Congestive Heart Failure

 Echocardiography may be done before and after a stress test (see below).
 This is called a stress echo.
 A stress echo can show how well blood is flowing in various parts of your heart and/or how well your heart pumps blood when it beats.

 A Doppler ultrasound uses sound waves to measure the speed and direction of blood flow.
 This test often is done with echo to give a more complete picture of blood flow to the heart and lungs.

-Doppler ultrasound often is used to find out whether you have right-side heart failure (this is when the heart can't fill with enough blood).
+Doppler ultrasound often is used to find out whether you have right-sided heart failure (this is when the heart can’t fill with enough blood).

 A Holter monitor records your heart’s electrical activity for a full 24- or 48-hour period, while you go about your normal routine.

 You wear small patches called electrodes on your chest that are connected by wires to a small, portable recorder.
 The recorder can be clipped to a belt, kept in a pocket, or hung around your neck.

 A nuclear heart scan shows how well blood is flowing through your heart and how much blood is reaching your heart muscle.